Skip to content

 cmake --build build

 The PROCESS test suite provides through tests that can be used to confirm a successful installation; the tests can then be used to verify changes you make have not affected the wider codebase.
+The tests should be run from the PROCESS root directory.
+The tests require additional requirements installed by running:

 The test suite uses PyTest and can be fully run using: